-The Lord Of The Rings Trilogy (Extended Edition)12A
+The Lord Of The Rings Trilogy (Extended Editions)12A

 Directed by Peter Jackson | New Zealand/USA | 2001-03 | 11h 30m + Breaks | Starring Elijah Wood, Ian McKellen, Viggo Mortensen, Cate Blanchett, Liv Tyler, Orlando Bloom, Andy Serkis, Sean Bean

-Join us this Easter for an adventure of epic proportions, with back-to-back screenings of all three extended editions from Peter Jackson’s monumental Lord of the Rings Trilogy.
+Join us for an adventure of epic proportions, with back-to-back screenings of all three extended editions from Peter Jackson’s monumental Lord of the Rings Trilogy.

 Join Frodo Baggins and the Fellowship as they embark on their epic quest to destroy the One Ring, and ensure the destruction of its maker – the Dark Lord Sauron.
 With its incredible cast of characters, unmatched storytelling, epic battles, and stunning scenery, Peter Jackson’s trilogy, based on J. R. R. Tolkien’s legendary novel, is one of the great cinematic achievements of the 21st century.